 The Fair opened on May 1, 1893.
 Negro visitors expressed disappointment at the scarcity of exhibits by Negroes.
 One of them wrote: "There is a lump which comes up in my throat as I pass around through all this ... and see but little to represent us here."
 However, they took pride in the Haitian and Liberian pavilions.
 They noticed that several Negroes from New York and Philadelphia displayed needlework and drawings in the Women's Building.
 Booths represented Wilberforce University, Tennessee Central College (now defunct), Atlanta University, and Hampton Institute in other parts of the Exposition.

 Less edifying was a sideshow on the Midway, consisting of a Dahomey Village.
-Negro leaders did not approve of the Midway activities involving Africans from Dahomey.
-The Dahomians objected to questions about their past cannibalism.
+Negro leaders did not approve of the Midway activities involving Africans from Dahomey, and the Dahomians objected to questions about their past cannibalism.

 Frederick Douglass contemptuously commented that the Exposition managers evidently wanted Negro Americans to be represented by the "barbaric rites" of "African savages brought here to act the monkey."